Jonas-Metzger/instilled-local/README.md

 # Instilled.AI Robot Server

-This is a simple server that allows to you use the [instilled.ai teleoperation interface](https://demo.instilled.ai/host/) with your own robot(s).
+This is a simple server that allows to you use the [demo.instilled.ai/host/ teleoperation interface](https://demo.instilled.ai/host/) with your own robot(s).

 ## Setup
 ```